ander882/BankGo/bashman.md

 My googlefu was not not all that good at the time (2018?) and I didn't know to search for 'task runner'...
 But alas, I found Bashmanager and I latched on.
+I am currently looking at another task runner.
+But I'd also like to know if I can have one config file call another config file.
+Not really needed as you can see how I seperate things out here.

 # Directory Structure
 * config.d/bankgo.txt - Where to store the runner script (BashMagager needed)